Hero Image

 are scattered & disorganized

-Families shelter wherever space can be found, sometimes without important amenities (kitchens, showers, sufficient sleeping space or restrooms).
+Families shelter wherever space can be found, sometimes without essential amenities like adequate sleeping space and restrooms, or access to showers, laundry, or kitchens.
 With families so scattered, services are tough to access and deliver.

 Hotel availability